What is Flask in Python

 Flask is a great choice in situations when you want to focus on:

-- Quick Development: Flask’s lightweight framework allows you to create a functioning web application in minutes instead of hours.
+• Quick Development: This lightweight framework allows you to create a functioning web application in minutes instead of hours.
 So, you can use it for fast prototyping and fast software development cycles where the speed of completion is critical.

-- Custom Solutions: If you want to have full control over your application’s architecture, Flask gives you the choice of your databases, authentication system, and anything else you will need to customize the solutions to your needs.
+• Custom Solutions: If you want to have full control over your application’s architecture, it gives you the choice of your databases, authentication system, and any other components you need to customize the solution to your specific needs.

-- Learning Web Development: Flask is so minimal that it is a good framework for beginners to learn the basic principles of web development concepts, without being bogged down by too many complex features.
+• Learning Web Development: It is a minimalist framework that is ideal for beginners to learn the fundamental principles of web development concepts, without being overwhelmed by too many complex features.

 Practical Implementation of Flask

-Now that we have learned a little about Flask and its usefulness for big companies, let’s proceed to create a small web app.
+Now that we have learned a little about the benefits of Flask for big companies, let’s proceed to create a small web app.
 This example will demonstrate how to create a quick webpage that asks for your name and greets you.
-It will show you what Flask does with forms and demonstrate how Flask uses templates to create fairly clean web pages.
+It will show you how this framework handles HTML forms and templates to create fairly clean web pages.

 What you need:

-- Flask: You will need to install the Flask library.
+• Flask: You will need to install the Flask library.
 Open your terminal (or Command Prompt) and type “pip install Flask“.
-If Flask is not installed on your system, it will install it.
+If it is not installed on your system, it will install it.
 If it is already present, it will give you the “requirement fulfilled” message display.

-Note that Flask 3.x requires Python 3.8 or newer versions as only they are compatible.
-You can check your version of Flask using "flask --version".
+Note that Flask3.x requires Python 3.8 or newer versions as only they are compatible.
+You can check your version using "flask --version".

 Project Setup: